patoiwa/the-iwanowski-news/README.md

 Radium Rocke Web Developer Course

 First Week: HTML project.
 Newspaper web page.
-Name of the project: Week 1/TrumpCovid.html.
+Name of the project: Week1/TrumpCovid.html.
 Link to the origial news: https://www.investors.com/market-trend/stock-market-today/dow-jones-falls-but-5-stocks-defy-trump-coronavirus-sell-off/.

 Second Week: CSS styling project.
 Name of the project: Week 2/AMZNPrimeDay.html.
 Link to the origial news: https://www.investors.com/news/technology/amazon-stock-prime-day-date-sales-amzn/

-CSS Project Name: Week 2/CSS/investors.css.
+CSS Project Name: Week2/css/investors.css.
 It emulates the styling of the Investors' Web Page externaly.

 Note: both news have been styled, not just the second one.